distcode/MS-102/GraphPS/GrpManagement.md

 ## Sign In to Microsoft.Graph

-For group management cmdlet the scope 'Groupo.ReadWrite.All' is needed.
+For group management cmdlet the scope 'Group.ReadWrite.All' is needed.
 Also the 'User.ReadWrite.All' so you can read and change user attributes as well.

 ```PowerShell
 Connect-MgGraph -Scopes 'User.ReadWrite.All', 'Group.ReadWrite.All'